shazow/shazow.net/content/posts/open-social-2025/index.md

    I can extend ATProto with my own "lexicons" and create whole parallel functionality within the same infrastructure.

-   In fact, there are already many interesting use cases being used, like: [WhiteWind](https://whtwnd.com/) for blogging, [Smoke Signal](https://smokesignal.events/) for coordinating events, [Flashes App](https://bsky.app/profile/flashes.blue) for photo sharing, and [many other experiments](https://github.com/fishttp/awesome-bluesky).That said, I suspect some of this will change in the future as more griefing and other attacks on the protocol are explored.
+   In fact, there are already many interesting use cases being used, like: [WhiteWind](https://whtwnd.com/) for blogging, [Smoke Signal](https://smokesignal.events/) for coordinating events, [Flashes App](https://bsky.app/profile/flashes.blue) for photo sharing, and [many other experiments](https://github.com/fishttp/awesome-bluesky).
+That said, I suspect some of this will change in the future as more griefing and other attacks on the protocol are explored.

 4. **What happens when the most popular app or instance becomes malicious?**